cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 [Pay-Per-Product](http://gourl.io/lib/examples/pay-per-product-multi.php?gourlcryptocoin=bitcoin) option in our Gourl Bitcoin/Altcoins Plugin - requires user registration for security proposes so that you can track who bought your product

+=  When I clicked the 'Open Wallet' button in the Bitcoin Payment Box I got an error message - 'The address wasn't understood because one of the following protocols (for bitcoin) isn't associated with any program' =

+GoUrl uses a standard Bitcoin URI.
+Clicking a Bitcoin URI should launch a preferred wallet, pre-populating a payment transaction with data pulled from the link.
+Some browsers still do not recognise bitcoins links.
+If your browser does not recognise the bitcoin link, simply use 'Copy address' button and manually copy address and the amount to pay in your Bitcoin wallet.

 = Can you help me to integrate bitcoin/altcoin payments to my wordpress plugin/website ? =

 Yes, we offer [Free Technical Support](https://gourl.io/view/contact/Contact_Us.html) and [Bitcoin/Altcoins Affiliate Program](https://gourl.io/affiliates.html#wordpress) for web developers